Preparation for FX Leaders Trading Course

 Key Forex Trading Players Reviewed

 We have already said that the Forex market is simple to understand.
-It is really no problem to get oriented.
+It really is no problem to get oriented.
 A large number of major players make up this market.
 It is a decentralized market, not controlled by any single source.
 Yet there is order.
 Here are the key players influencing the Forex market:

 Central banks: Each operates for its own country, according to the needs of the respective economy and government.
 Central banks play a major role in the Forex market, determining national interest rates, levels of inflation and more.
 Naturally, Central banks influence exchange rates.
 If the exchange rate is too high or too low, the central bank starts buying or selling very large quantities of currency in exchange for other currencies.
 Their influence on economies and currencies is critical.
 In times of crisis, for instance, the global crisis of 2008, the central bank lowers interest rates to help the economy get back on track.
 The impact it has on the supply and demand for the currency is tremendous.